eiathom/dinosaur-api/README.md

 * if data does not contain a `length` property value, 1.0m is used as a default value
 * if data does not contain a `species` property value, that data is ignored
+* if there are multiple matches in terms of `length`, then all matches are returned
+* an empty list is returned if no data can be found

 ## `getDinosaurNamesAnagramsList() -> List[List[str]]`